NeovaHealth/risk_management/README.md

 * Contribute by following risks and through visible discussion
 * Organise your actions through a Kanban view for an instance overview on your risks and actions

 Risk Management is currently available for [Odoo 7](https://apps.openerp.com/apps/modules/7.0/risk_management/).
-An Odoo 8 release will be available shortly.

 Copyright &copy; 2015 Neova Health (<http://www.neovahealth.co.uk>).